An explanation of Mondrian's oeuvre by Michael Sciam

 Unity of space in itself

-It is, however, obvious that the consciousness can only produce partial and temporary syntheses; it clearly cannot exhaust all the possible relations with the external world.
-Human consciousness cannot contain within itself the totality of the world and will never be able to comprehend reality as a whole (the space of the oval).
-Every synthesis generated by thought is necessarily partial and temporary, and must therefore open up again to the multiform and ever-changing aspect of physical reality.
+It is, however, obvious human consciousness cannot contain within itself the totality of the world and will never be able to comprehend reality as a whole (the all-embracing space of the oval).
+Every synthesis generated by thought is necessarily partial and temporary, and must therefore open up again to the multiform and ever-changing aspect of physical reality and to the changes that life always brings with it.
 This is what all sensible people do when they call their certainties into question in the light of experience.
 This is what philosophy has been doing for centuries, as have the arts and above all the experimental sciences.

-A second square can be seen in Pier and Ocean 5 above the square that we have identified as a unitary synthesis of the composition as a whole:
+A second square can be seen in Pier and Ocean 5 above the square that has been already identified:

 Fig. 6